reslp/reproducibility-workshop/day-1/exercise-4-git.rst

 .. admonition:: Exercise

    Find the secret message hidden in the repository.
 You can use what you have learned so far to discover it.
 Additionally, the command ``git branch -a`` or ``git branch -r`` could help.
-Branches are often listed as origin/<branchname> to change to a branch using git you just need the name after the forward slash ``/`` character.
+In cloned repositories, branches are often listed as origin/<branchname>.
+Depending on how you have already interacted with your local copy of your repository you need to use the full branchname origin/<branchname> or you just need the name after the forward slash ``/`` character.

 Transfering local changes to an online repository